 All vehicles will follow a one-way parade route through the fairgrounds passing by each vendor.
-In some areas along the route, there will be a bypass lane.
+In one area along the route, there will be a bypass lane.
 For traffic management and safety reasons, we are not able to create a bypass lane throughout the entire route.
 We will have two lanes of traffic, and the third lane must remain open for emergency vehicles.

 Along the parade route, guests will not be permitted to leave their vehicles to eat or picnic.
 Before vehicles leave the fairgrounds and after the last stop, they may stop for a short time in a parking lot to enjoy their food.
 Please keep socially distanced from those nearby.

-Because all beverages will be sold in bottles, and there won’t be any fountain drinks, we will not fill souvenir bottles you bring from home.
-(The Cheese On-a-Stick/Fresh-Squeezed Lemonade booth will sell lemonade in State Fair souvenir bottles.)
+We will not fill souvenir bottles you bring from home.
+(The Cheese On-a-Stick/Fresh-Squeezed Lemonade booth will sell lemonade in State Fair souvenir bottles.
+The Sweets & Treats booth will sell Coke, Diet Coke and Sprite in State Fair souvenir bottles.)

 Smoking in your vehicle is permitted, but we ask that you not smoke when you’re interacting with food vendors and staff.

 Dogs and other pets will not be permitted outside of vehicles to go potty, so we ask that Fido and friends please skip this adventure.